Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 The Human Cost

-This is not only about statutes and exhibits.
-It is about a trans woman whose identity and medical history were sent to DHS and local police without justification.
+This isn’t only about statutes and exhibits.
+It’s about a trans woman whose identity and medical history were sent to DHS and local police without justification.

-It is about waking up to learn your calls for care were reframed as “threats.”
-It is about carrying the stigma of an “investigation” even after it was dismissed.
-It is about knowing your insurer can erase your credibility with one email.
+It’s about waking up to learn your calls for care were reframed as “threats.”
+It’s about carrying the stigma of an “investigation” even after it’s dismissed.
+It’s about knowing your insurer can erase your credibility with one email.

 The Other Lawsuit: Why I Sued the Press BEFORE Fighting UnitedHealth